- Member of the U.S. House of Representatives from New York’s Eighth District

 Upon his election to the House of Representatives, Nadler promptly joined the Congressional Progressive Caucus and became a leader of the Congressional Pro-Choice Caucus.
-For an overview of his voting record on a number of key issues during the course of his legislative career, click here.

 Throughout his years in politics, Nadler has maintained close ties to socialist organizations.
 In 1977, for instance, he was a member of the Democratic Socialist Organizing Committee (DSOC), and by 1983 he had joined the Democratic Socialists of America (DSA), which grew out of DSOC.
 On May 1, 1989, Nadler served on the sponsoring committee for a New York DSA screening of the pro-union film Matewan.
 That same year, he personally asked New York’s DSA to endorse his candidacy for NYC Comptroller.
 In 1990, Nadler endorsed the New York mayoral campaign of DSA member David Dinkins.
 In July 1996, DSA’s Political Action Committee endorsed Nadler for Congress.
 Each year from 1995-97, Nadler spoke at the DSA’s annual Socialist Scholars Conferences, where he participated in panel discussions with such notables as Stanley Aronowitz, William Kornblum, and Frances Fox Piven.
-According to DSA’s rival Social Democrats USA, Nadler remains a DSA member to this day.
+According to DSA’s rival, Social Democrats USA, Nadler remains a DSA member to this day.

 In June 1993 Nadler spoke at a Hiroshima Day rally at the United Nations in New York, an event sponsored by the Metro New York Peace Action Council and several other anti-war groups.
 The demonstration was intended to build popular support for the Comprehensive Nuclear Test Ban Treaty, the Treaty on the Non-Proliferation of Nuclear Weapons, and, ultimately, complete nuclear disarmament.
-Other featured speakers included Leslie Cagan, Major Owens, and Charles Rangel.
+Other featured speakers included Leslie Cagan, Carolyn Maloney, Major Owens, and Charles Rangel.

 An outspoken critic of George W. Bush’s strategy and tactics in the War on Terror, Nadler suggested that the 9/11 attacks could be blamed, at least in part, on the Republican president’s failure to take adequate steps to forestall them.
 “If the White House had knowledge that there was a danger or an intent to hijack an American airplane and did not warn the airlines,” said Nadler in 2002, “that would be nonfeasance in office of the highest order.
 That would make the President bear a large amount of responsibility for the tragedy that occurred.”